‘Days Of Our Lives’ November Sweeps Spoilers Tease Vivian Alamain Return, Tyler Christopher’s Character

 According to the latest Days of our Lives spoilers and news, November sweeps will bring drama, heartbreak, chaos, deception, and big returns.
 One of the characters returning to Salem this fall will be Vivian Alamain, played by actress Louise Sorel.
 Longtime fans of the soap will remember Vivian all too well, as she’s been known to cause a lot of complications for many Salem residents.

-While Vivian’s storyline has yet to be revealed, but her return is highly anticipated by Days of our Lives fans.
+While Vivian’s storyline has yet to be revealed, her return is highly anticipated by Days of our Lives fans.
 Vivian always brings some sort of drama and dismay with her when she returns to Salem, and this time will likely not be any different.
-However, it seems that Vivian will also bring something else with her; a new character.
-Soap actor Tyler Christopher will soon be seen in Salem, and may DOOL fans believe his character will be making his way to town with Vivian.
+However, it seems that Vivian will also bring something else with her – a new character.
+Soap actor Tyler Christopher will soon be seen in Salem, and many DOOL fans believe his character will be making his way to town with Vivian.

 "@nicholsevansfan: #tbt @officialnichols & @Tyler2929 pic.twitter.com/0qdvCp0DD3" love it